Sheldon2016/COVID19Motif/data/README.md

 ## OpenKG Datasets
-The datasets are maintained by several universities and companies from mainland, e.g., Tsinghua University and Huawei.
+The datasets are maintained by several universities and companies from China, e.g., Tsinghua University and Huawei.
 The datsets are from different areas, and the datasets for research purposes include information about host, virus, drugs, gene and protein.
 * [url](http://www.openkg.cn/dataset/covid-19-research)
 * [detailed describtion](https://mp.weixin.qq.com/s/eHbkrMtYpg-oEmWS92970w)
 * pros: wide coverage with rich knowledge